kbase/relation_engine/spec/README.md

   schema is saved, and the version in the database is incremented.
 - If there are multiple schemas/migrations that are newer for a collection, then each migration will get run in order until they have all been applied.
+- Migrations can get rolled back (each migration has an `up` and `down` function).

 Questions:
 - How do developers write and test new views and migrations and run them against test data?
   - Provide a small docker image with a subset of data from prod
+- Python test modules for views and migrations?